Frequently Asked Questions about COVID-19 Vaccines

-If I have already had COVID-19 and recovered, do I still need to get the COVID-19 vaccine when it becomes available?
+UPDATED If I have already had COVID-19 and recovered, do I still need to get the COVID-19 vaccine?

 If I currently have COVID-19, should I get the vaccine now?

-Persons with confirmed or suspected COVID-19 infection may increase the risk of spreading the virus to others at the vaccination site, hence infected individuals should defer vaccination for 14 days after symptoms resolution
+Persons with confirmed or suspected COVID-19 infection should be in isolation for atleast 10days.
+They will increase the risk of spreading the virus to others at the vaccination site, hence infected individuals should defer vaccination for 14 days after symptoms resolution.

 Will a COVID-19 vaccine need to be given every year?